Directed by Việt Vũ

 Vietnam right now has more than 98 millions of population.
 A majority among them, with generations over generations for centuries, have fundamentally survived on farming land and forestry.
 Industrialization and globalization shake up even the most remote area of this tropical land.
 More and more areas of farming and forestry land are being taken for urbanization plans.
 As the primary jungles are narrowed down, the farming land disappears, the most intimate surviving habitat disappears, the newly grown-up boys and girls from basic families in the native land are also split from a tradition of living that has been familiar to many generations of their forefathers.

 The son in this film is such a person.
 Inheriting an intimate landscape which is being fast erased, the boy gets stuck into a dilemma situation of losing both his familiar way of surviving as well as his own identity.
-Looking back at his recent history, he gets trembled because his homeland not only used to be milked by the western colony but also has been being capitalized by the present rulers and economically polygamic enterprises.
+Looking back at his recent history, he gets trembled because his homeland not only used to be an ex-colonial land of the western colonizers but also has been being internally colonized by the present totalitarian communist regime.
 Looking ahead to a near future, his surrounding landscape has been drastically changed that he is anxious of becoming an exile on a new strange country.

 Fortunately, the boy has a love from an aging mom.
 With nothing but an intimate aging body, it is the merciful unaccountable warm love from that weak woman that helps the boy heal all of his internal traumas caused by the external losses.
 In this film, after an arduous trek together, the mom quietly sits in a humble and private corner inside a cave, listening to the son’s trembling anxiety, sharing her loving energy through the naked-body hug and eventually re-breastfeeding her anxious son.
 Ironically, after giving everything she has to the son, it is also time for the mom to disappear away, along with her own former sparkling golden landscape.